abarr/blog/posts/2021/02-04-fat-finger-input.md

   end
 ```

-In the `page_live.html.leex` I created a form and a large number pad
+In the `page_live.html.leex` I created a form and a large number pad.

 ```
 <form class="" phx-change="search">